The Slack Notifications Flowchart Explained

 This is checked in the next part of the flowchart

 Notice the part about this message being part of a thread?
 Slack let's you set a global preference for notifying you of replies to threads

-Before we go on any further, let us talk about Slacks ability to let you setup a different preference for mobile notifications.
+Before we go on any further, let us talk about Slack's ability to set a different preference for mobile notifications.
 They allow you to do this globally, as well as per channel.
-It looks something like this
+It looks something like this:

-If you have chosen to not be notified of anything, it's a straight line to the big RED NO. However, if you have chosen to be notified, based on your preferences, you may lead down to the big GREEN YES.
+If you have chosen not to be notified of anything, it's a straight line to the big RED NO. However, if you have chosen to be notified, based on your preferences, you may lead down to the big GREEN YES.
 However, you may reach here on the desktop or on the mobile.
-In the Flowchart they talk about checking for "past mobile push timing threshold" but I wasn't able to find this as an option in their UI.
-Perhaps this is something check for in their backend without it being a user adjustable property.
+In the Flowchart, they talk about checking for "past mobile push timing threshold", but I wasn't able to find this as an option in their UI.
+Perhaps this is something to check for in their backend without it being a user-adjustable property.